dmbarbour/wikilon/docs/AwelonLang.md

             | only G contains x             == [F] a T(x,G)
             | F and G contain x             == c [T(x,F)] a T(x,G)

 This projection is robust and independent of user definitions.

 Unfortunately, it is not optimal for conditional behaviors where use of a variable in an if-then block would result in closures.
 This could eventually be solved by a more cohesive projection with built-in knowledge of common conditionals.
 Meanwhile, we should optimize by hand.

-Despite caveats, local variables are a convenient projection in cases where tacit programming becomes a mess of data-shuffling, or for larger programs where the user will have difficulty tracking the stack.
+Despite caveats, local variables are a convenient projection in cases where tacit programming becomes a mess of closures or data-shuffling, or for larger programs where a user might have difficulty tracking the stack.

-*Aside:* If we want explicit `let` or `where` clauses, we could feasibly develop further projections over structures such as `[\x EXPR] [X] where`, starting from lambdas.

 ### Namespaces

-It is not difficult to recognize comments declaring qualified namespaces.

-        using long-prefix as lp; lp-foo
-            becomes
-        "using long-prefix as lp"(a2)d long-prefix-foo
+It is trivial for a projection to support qualified namespaces, i.e. such that we declare `lp` to represent `long-prefix` for the remainder of a program.
 However, I don't recommend this!
-Namespace declarations in code too easily become a form of boiler-plate (especially for one-liner functions).
-They also interact awkwardly with copy-paste.
-Further, namespaces fixated in code don't allow for much user customization.

-Instead, I propose to move namespaces to the editor layer: an editor can track a user's set of preferred nicknames together with other user-model data like a clipboard.
-Users can manage this set, perhaps switch between packages based on current project.
-It's up to each user and the editor's feature set.
-Further, it blends nicely into richer views - namespaces are essentially a very limited form of user-defined, pluggable view.

-*Aside:* I'm interested in use of color as an alternative to prefixes, e.g. such that `html-div` is written in a different color from `math-div`.
-This would give us a more concise notation.
+Namespace declarations too easily become boiler-plate overhead and an implicit, inconsistent context.

+Instead, I propose to move namespaces to the editor layer.
+A projectional editor could be configured with a package of nicknames at the scope of a session, project, or user.
+This projection would offer a consistent view without the boiler-plate.
+Where necessary, we could model first-class namespaces as objects or records (see below).

 ## Object Oriented Awelon